I started writing about "RDO" when I noticed how little info was available online.

 There are seven of these (three of them being added after Frontier Pursuits) but I’ll leave it up to you to decide if these are worth grinding.
 You’ll lose a lot of Honor in the process.

 - Spend time in Jail: In order to do this one you’ll need to amass a bounty by shooting Lawmen (thus you can do the “Survive a wanted level” and “Lose a wanted level” Awards in the process).
-Don’t go over $20 or you’ll attract the attention of rival players who will most likely just kill you rather than take you in to jail.
 When Bounty Hunters come after you surrender to be sent to jail.
+Each dollar on your bounty equals a second spent in jail.

 - Evade Bounty Hunters: Rather than surrender to Bounty Hunters you can escape them.
-This also counts for player bounty hunters if you have a bounty of more than $20.
+This also counts for player bounty hunters.

 There are 13 of these, but only seven can be reset.
 You really shouldn’t grind these since you’ll most likely unlock them throughout the lifetime of the game.